 • If you have a multiple-choice question such as a no or yes question, you may need question branching or skip logic to add different follow-up questions for different answer options selected by the customer.
 In this way, you can gather in-depth information from every response.

-Always keep your end goal in mind while designing the survey because your objective will influence the questions you add to the surveys.
+Always keep your end goal in mind while designing the website survey because your objective will influence the questions you add to the surveys.

 3.)
 Ensure the Survey Is Mobile-Friendly